 10 Reasons Why Your Heels are Hurting You

 So here are 10 reasons why your heels are hurting you and some tips for high heel pain relief.

-10. Achy Ankles
+1. Achy Ankles

 When wearing heels, the chances of a high heel ankle injury increase drastically.
 They are not aligned in the most stable position, which means there is more movement in the joint.
 Basically you might be the next Bambi on ice.Severe heel pain often leads to issues in other parts of the body, too.
 You may think it’s only your feet and ankles that will suffer – but sometimes, your lower back is impacted, too.

-9. Unlucky Ligaments
+2. Unlucky Ligaments

 There are three ligaments on the outside of ankles versus five on the inside, making the outside areas of the ankles more prone to give out.

-8. Pointy Problems
+3. Pointy Problems

-6. Cramp Crisis
+5. Cramp Crisis

-5. Bones and Balls of Feet Hurt in Heels
+6. Bones and Balls of Feet Hurt in Heels

 Since there is more weight on the bones in the front/ball of the foot, the bones in the forefoot are more susceptible to high heel pain.